mcollard2/Numerical-Methods-Algorithms/Simpsons Method Algorithm/README.md

 # Simpson's Composite 1/3 Rule Algorithm
 This function approximates the integral of experimental data using Simpson's Composite 1/3 Rule as well as the trapezoidal method if necessary.
-The trapezoidal rule is only used when there are an even number of data points, and it is only used to calculate the area of the odd segment.
+The trapezoidal rule is only used when there are an even number of data points, and it is only used to calculate the area of the odd(last) segment.

 ## Input and Output Descriptions: